 - High Per state filing cost

 Even though filing costs per state differ, Tax slayer is still one of the most affordable options available.
 Also, they support a wide range of tax situations.
+The guidance offered by this tax software is among some of the best in the industry.
+They do an exceptional job at guiding you through the process and making sure you will have access to all credits, deductions and forms you may need.

 - Lower subscription price compared to other competitors